NSABP Members' Area

 What Kinds of Information are Associated with the Banked Tissue Blocks?

-All blocks are from patients enrolled in prospective NSABP treatment protocols and complete clinical follow up information is available as well as demogaphic information.
+All blocks are from patients enrolled in prospective NSABP treatment protocols and complete clinical follow up information as well as demographic information is available.

 What Kind of Materials do we Provide to Collaborating Investigators?

-Unstained tissue sections of 4 micrometer thickness are provided to the investigators in a blinded study format.
+Depending on the project, unstained tissue sections of 4-micrometer thickness, tissue microarrays, or stained slides are provided to the investigators in a blinded study format.

 Who has the Access to the Banked Tissue Blocks?